mcgraphix/mason/README.md

 }
 ````
 ## Custom Layout Logic
-Internally Mason uses a `MasonPacker` to determine the best column for each brick.
-Internally, this is done
-using the `MasonDefaultPacker`.
+Mason uses a `MasonPacker` to determine the best column for each brick.
+Internally, this is done using the `MasonDefaultPacker`.
 However, you may want to determine the best column in your own way.
-You can
-provide your own implementation of `MasonPacker` vias the `MasonOptions.packer` property.
-As an example,
-there is a `MasonSimplePacker` included in this package that will just choose the next column sequentially.
-One difference is that when a brick increases in height, it will just push the items below it in its column
-will just get pushed down, intead of reshuffling everything around.
-This packer requires that each brick be
-the same width for it to work though.
+You can provide your own implementation of `MasonPacker` vias the `MasonOptions.packer` property.
+As an example,there is a `MasonSimplePacker` included in this package that will just choose the next column sequentially.
+One difference is that when a brick increases in height, it will just push the items below it down, intead of reshuffling everything around.
+This packer requires that each brick be the same width for it to work though.

 ## Demo
 Check out [the working demo](http://mcgraphix.github.io/mason/demo/index.html)